Anne Green (scientist): Career

 Green rejoined the University of Sydney's School of Physics in 1991 and "went on to build a prolific career focussed on the ecology and structure of the Milky Way Galaxy".
 She served as director of the Molonglo Observatory Synthesis Telescope for over a decade and was appointed as the school's first female head in 2007.
 She retired in 2017.

 Green was president of the Astronomical Society of Australia from 2003 to 2005 and served as chair of Astronomy Australia Limited.
 She was also an inaugural co-chair of the Women in Astronomy Working Group of the International Astronomical Union.

 Honours

 A portrait of Green by Yvette Coppersmith was installed in the University of Sydney's Physics Foundation Room in 2019, hanging alongside portraits of Harry Messel and Adolph Basser.
 She was appointed Companion of the Order of Australia (AC) in the 2022 Queen's Birthday Honours, for "eminent service to science, particularly physics and astrophysics, as an educator and researcher, as a mentor to colleagues and students, and a role model to women".

+The Anne Green prize was established by the Astronomical Society of Australia upon Green's retirement, to honour her contribution to astronomy.
+The prize is awarded annually to an Australian Astronomer for mid-career achievement.